jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-04.md

 In this way they cover up their lies.
 First, they want to make a living.
 The person who hears their (stories) wants to make the water disappear in the ground by means of magical operations, so as to obtain what he wants.
 (People in Egypt) are fond of magic, (a trait) they have inherited from their early forebears in (Egypt).
 Their magical disciplines and monuments still remain in Egypt as the graves of the ancient Egyptians and other buildings attest.

-The story of Pharaoh's magicians testifies to their special knowledge of magic.
-26
+The story of Pharaoh's magicians testifies to their special knowledge of magic. <!-- 26 -->

 The inhabitants of the Maghrib circulate a poem among themselves which they ascribe to the sages of the East.
-As one can see, it shows how to make water disappear in the ground by magical means.
-This is (the poem):
+It shows how to make water disappear in the ground magically:

+{{< box >}}
 O you who are looking for the secret of how to make water disappear in the ground, Listen to the word of truth from an expert!
 Put aside all the false statements and deceptive remarks That people have written in books, And listen to my truthful word and advice,